eastbanctech/dob-docs/_posts/2021-04-12-assignment-view.md

 ![a2](https://user-images.githubusercontent.com/81990744/115767464-2f019280-a377-11eb-8c86-b245b82a8569.png)

-2. Click on Assignment from the Schedule
+2. Click on an Assignment from the Schedule

 ![a5](https://user-images.githubusercontent.com/81990744/115767494-36c13700-a377-11eb-8c77-80c59b2c405c.png)